MARINE LANDSCAPE GEOMORPHOLOGY

 The exam is passed if the student has obtained an evaluation greater than or equal to 18 in both modules.
 The final evaluation will be the average of the score obtained in each module.

-Details on how to prepare for the exam and the learning level required for each topic will be provided at the beginning of the course and confirmed during the classes and exercises.
+Details on how to prepare for the exam and the learning level required for each topic will be provided at the beginning of the teaching and confirmed during the classes and exercises.